baileyherms/ucr-cs100/textbook/C++/boost/data-structures.md

 Split up examples (ex: split up any into multiple example files)
 --->
 #Boost Libraries- Optional, Any, Variant
-This tutorial will focus on `boost/optional`, `boost/any`,and `boost/variant`.
-The point of these libraries is to take the statically typed language C++ and make it similar to dynamically typed languages.
+The point of the libraries `boost/optional`, `boost/any`,and `boost/variant` is to take the statically typed language C++ and make it similar to dynamically typed languages.

 Statically Typed: The type of a variable is known at runtime.
 The programmer must specify the type in the code.
 Languages C, C++, and Java are statically typed.